Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 If we hadn't set a maximum timeout for the event, we could have deadlocked our Python interpreter forever!

 When dealing with threads, there is no magic solution.
-You might wonder what would have happened if you manually imported a module without using a lock, but It would only "solve" the deadlock by raising additional fun bugs.
+You might wonder what would have happened if you manually imported a module without using a lock, but it would only "solve" the deadlock by raising additional fun bugs.

 For example, when you call `time.strptime`, it tries to import the `_strptime` module in a non-safe manner, which may trigger some hard-to-debug issues, like [this boto issue](https://github.com/boto/boto/issues/1898) and [the corresponding Python bug page](http://bugs.python.org/issue7980).
-This problem can be solved by doing `import _strptime` earlier in the main thread so the thread won’t block due to the lock or see an incomplete module.
+This problem can be solved by doing `import _strptime` earlier in the main thread so the thread won't block due to the lock or see an incomplete module.

 # Python 3 is the future

-But why did it works in Python 3?
+But why did it work in Python 3?
 In addition to breaking all your import names and forcing you to put `.encode` and `.decode` everywhere in your code (which is a good thing!), the import lock was refactored in Python 3, and [global import locking is now handled per-module](https://mail.python.org/pipermail/python-dev/2013-August/127902.html).
 You're now less likely to trigger the problem.

 # We should all use Python 3

 It may have been a very nasty bug, but it was pretty fun to dig into one of the lesser known mechanisms of Python.

 **TL;DR**: In Python 2, there is a single reentrant lock that will block your threads if they try to import something while the lock is held by another thread.
 In Python 3, the import lock is now per module.